YouTube Short lets YupVid upload short videos to a YouTube channel.

 Step 10: Upload a video to YouTube

-After YouTube is connected, you can choose the YouTube account in:- Publish to accounts in Bulk Create.
+After YouTube is connected, you can choose the YouTube account in:

 - Publish to accounts in Article to Video.